aave/aip/content/aips/AIP-AAVE_STARKNET_PHASE_I_DEPLOYMENT.md

 All the information regarding the project is explained on [https://governance.aave.com/t/aave-starknet-phase-i-release/10428](https://governance.aave.com/t/aave-starknet-phase-i-release/10428).

-In summary, with the previous approval of the project via governance, the Aave community have decide to start its expansion to StarkNet, a validity rollup, starting with smart contracts for bridging infrastructure of Aave v2 Ethereum aTokens.
+In summary, with the previous approval of the project via governance, the Aave community has decided to start its expansion to StarkNet, a validity rollup, starting with smart contracts for bridging infrastructure of Aave v2 Ethereum aTokens.

-This also sets the foundation for the connection of instances of Aave in other networks (e.g. Polygon, Avalanche) with StarkNet.
+Additionally, this also sets the foundation for the connection of instances of Aave in other networks (e.g. Polygon, Avalanche) with StarkNet.

 # Specification